 The performance evaluations of executive and supervisory faculty shall include consultation with the professional and classified staff of the appropriate administrative unit.

-All tenure, promotion, merit determinations, and annual evaluations shall be made on the basis of the person’s professional performance in meeting his or her assigned responsibilities, with due consideration to such additional activities undertaken with the approval of the faculty member’s supervisor.
+All tenure, promotion, merit determinations and annual evaluations shall be made on the basis of the person’s professional performance in meeting their assigned responsibilities, with due consideration to such additional activities undertaken with the approval of the faculty member’s supervisor.

 Where funds have been allocated for merit during a given year, merit shall be awarded by the department or unit based on the annual evaluation.
 Merit funds shall not be routinely distributed evenly between members of the department or unit, but must instead be awarded to individual faculty members to recognize substantial contributions leading to an annual evaluation of commendable or excellent.